Roshr2211/dsproxy/README.md

 A high-performance Go proxy service with Redis caching, PostgreSQL batching, and Prometheus metrics.

+> **Note:** This is currently a single-instance implementation.
+A distributed version with horizontal scaling, message queue coordination, and high availability is planned for future releases.

 ## Features

 - **Write-through caching**: Writes are cached in Redis for fast reads